somesocks/dryad/dyd/roots/source/docs/dyd/assets/src/03-usage/03-cli-reference/dryad-stem.md

 dryad stem

 Description:
-    commands to work with dryad stems
+    commands to work with a single dryad stem

 Sub-commands:
     dryad stem fingerprint   calculate the fingerprint for a stem dir